Commuting symplectomorphisms and Dehn twists in divisors

-We prove analogues of Theorem~\ref{th:twist_inf_grass} and Corollary~\ref{cor:fund_gp_grass} for divisors of some very ample line bundles $\cL\to Y$, where $Y$ is a K\" ahler manifold which carries a holomorphic involution with certain properties.
-A precise statement is postponed to Subsection~\ref{subsec:gen_theorems}.
+We prove analogues of Theorem~\ref{th:twist_inf_grass} and Corollary~\ref{cor:fund_gp_grass} for divisors in some very ample line bundles $\cL\to Y$, where $Y$ is a K\" ahler manifold which carries a holomorphic involution with certain properties.
+The precise statement is postponed to Subsection~\ref{subsec:gen_theorems}.